 Regarding his professional career, Fons Trompenaars joined Shell in 1981 and moved into the Personnel Division for Shell in Rotterdam.
 From 1985, he worked in job classification and management development at the Shell Research Laboratories in Amsterdam.
 In 1989 Fons Trompenaars founded the Centre for International Business Studies, a consulting and training organization for international management.

-Since 1998 we operate as Trompenaars Hampden-Turner.
+Since 1998 he operated together with Charles Hampden-Turner the management consultancy firm Trompenaars Hampden-Turner.
 Fons Trompenaars has worked as a consultant for Shell, BP, ICI, Philips, Heineken, TRW, Mars, Motorola, General Motors, Nike, Cable and Wireless, CSM and Merrill Lynch.